 When a project is deemed to no longer have commercially viable prospects to the Company, exploration and evaluation expenditures in respect of that project are deemed to be impaired.
 As a result, those exploration and evaluation expenditure costs, in excess of estimated recoveries, are written off to profit or loss.
-The Company assesses exploration and evaluation assets for impairment when facts and circumstances suggest that the carrying amount of an asset may exceed its recoverable amount.
+The Company assesses exploration and evaluation assets for indicators of impairment at least annually, and whenever facts and circumstances suggest that the carrying amount of an asset may exceed its recoverable amount.